etorox/docs/docs/https-api.md

 * `ex-access-key` - The token API key, a UUID.
 * `ex-access-sign`- The generated signature.
 See [eToroX authentication](authentication).
 * `ex-access-timestamp` - The UNIX  timestamp used to generate the signature.
 The timestamp should be as close to the current timestamp as possible, or servers will fail due to excessive time differences.
 * `ex-access-nonce` - A UUID that should not repeat.
-We use this IP to validate that a request does not repeat within a specific timeframe.
+We use this ID to validate that a request does not repeat within a specific timeframe.

 ```embed-swagger
 {